-When you trying to learn how to read dog food labels, remember to always look for the AAFCO rating for that specific dog food item.
-A food label should say that it contains a balanced diet according to AAFCO’s standards.
+When you are trying to learn how to read dog food labels, remember to always look for the AAFCO rating for that specific dog food item.
+A food label should say that it contains a balanced diet according to AAFCO's standards.

 RELATED: Where to find free dog food samples?